 Burrow is an e-journal published twice yearly.
 We publish poetry (& other micro-texts) that explore what it is to live with good or poor mental health.

 We are especially interested in where self-care intersects with such priorities as: ecopoetics, postcolonialism, ekphrasis, progressive religion & secularism.
 We are an inclusive journal that welcomes established poets though we do have a special focus on publishing new & emerging voices (both old & young).

 and burrowing their way into the market…Phillip Hall

-Jillian and Phillip are passionate members of the Western Bulldogs (AFL) Football Club, foundation members of the Doggies’ AFL (Women’s) side, and members of Bulldogs Pride.
+Phillip is a passionate member of the Western Bulldogs (AFL) Football Club, foundation member of the Doggies’ AFL (Women’s) side, and member of Bulldogs Pride.